DavesCodeMusings/BH1750-MicroPython/README.md

 # I2C Development with MicroPython and the BH1750
 This project is both a device driver and an I2C tutorial -- a destination and a journey.
 The destination is a MicroPython module for reading the BH1750 ambient light sensor.
-The journey is showing step by step how to create your own driver for an Inter-Integrated Circuit (I2C) communication enabled device.
+The journey is showing step by step how to create your own driver for an Inter-Integrated Circuit (I2C) device.

 > If all you want is the device driver, see [QUICKSTART.md](QUICKSTART.md)